 One of the most valuable learning opportunities at Case Western Reserve is the mentoring relationships that students develop on campus.
 Graduate students in particular benefit immensely from the mentor-mentee relationships that develop during their training.

-The University Center for Innovation in Teaching and Education (UCITE) has also created a mentor fellowship program for faculty which is designed to promote and recognize good mentoring practices.
+The University Center for Innovation in Teaching and Education (UCITE) has created a mentor fellowship program for faculty which is designed to promote and recognize good mentoring practices.
 Participation in the second Mentor Fellows program will occur during the Spring semester.

 What do Graduate Students Need to be Successful?